Skip to main content

 Why not remove the Upper Lock and Dam?

-Removal of the lock and dam was considered as part of the U.S. Army Corps of Engineers’ draft disposition study.
-Removal was not considered financially viable or beneficial to the River’s ecosystem.
+It’s possible the Upper Lock could be removed and replaced with a passive weir system.
+However, removal was considered as part of the U.S. Army Corps of Engineers’ draft disposition study, and at the time, it was not considered financially viable.

-Furthermore, members of The Falls Initiative Native Partnership Council were in favor of retaining and repurposing the lock rather than removing it.
+Furthermore, many of The Falls Initiative Native Partnership Council members were in favor of retaining and repurposing the lock rather than removing it.
 Removing the lock would conceal its role in the desecration of Owámniyomni and Wíta Wanáǧi.
 The River cannot be truly restored to what it once was.

 What is the status of the U.S. Army Corps of Engineers’ Disposition Study for the Upper Lock?